Candace has a broad range of interests that keep her head filled with strange facts, such as experimental cooking, games, and mad science.

-#3 Cocoa Krispies
+3. Cocoa Krispies

-#4 Choco Madness
+4. Choco Madness

-#5 Fruity Pebbles
+5. Fruity Pebbles

-#6 Fun Shapes and Colors
+6. Fun Shapes and Colors

 Add appeal to your treats by making them in fun shapes and colors.

-#7 Dessert Shish Kabob
+7. Dessert Shish Kebab

-Make the treat easy to hold by adding a Popsicle stick or a kabob stick.
+Make the treat easy to hold by adding a Popsicle stick or a kebab stick.
 You can add slices of fruit as well as pieces of the treats to turn it into a dessert shish kebab.

-#8 Candy Pieces
+8. Candy Pieces

-If you want it melted in with the treats, you can add it along with the cereal when you are making the treats.
+If you want the candy melted in with the treats, you can add it along with the cereal when you are making the treats.
 If you don’t want the candy melted, put it in the freezer an hour or two before making the treats.
-Candy can be sprinkled on the top of the treats as well.
-Let the treats cool slightly before sprinkling candy on the top.
+It can be sprinkled on the top of the treats as well, but be sure to let the treats cool slightly before sprinkling candy on the top.

-#9 Peanut Butter Treats
+9. Peanut Butter Treats

 Make your treats peanut buttery for a more protein-packed treat.
 After the marshmallows are melted, add ½ a cup of peanut butter.
 Remove from heat and stir until it is well melted.
 Then add the cereal and follow the rest of the basic recipe.

 Spread jelly on top if desired for a sweet PB&J snack.

-#10 Cherry Treats (Fruit Treats)
+10. Cherry Treats (Fruit Treats)

-Other fruits such as raisins can be substituted as well.
+Other fruits, such as raisins, can be substituted as well.
 Dried fruits work best.
 Another way to prepare fruit treats is to line the pan with fruit and then add the basic treat mix on top.